tradecloud/tradecloud-docs-api-v2/order/buyer/issue/indicators.md

 {% hint style="info" %}
 The order or line must have process status `Confirmed` and will become `InProgress`.
-The In Progress status will become `OpenBuyerReconfirmationRequest`
+The `inProgressStatus` will become `OpenBuyerReconfirmationRequest`
 {% endhint %}

 ### Shipped by supplier